los7key/garden/docs/tech/code/garden_tech.md

 I write most of my code in [vscode]( https://code.visualstudio.com/) but I write a lot of content in a text editor (usually Word or Apple Notes) for the grammar/spelling and then copy and paste to vscode for the version control.

 All of the content is [markdown](https://en.wikipedia.org/wiki/Markdown) files.
-Every commit to the GitHub repo builds the website using mkdocs and pushes it to my [garden](/).
+Every commit to the GitHub repo builds the website using mkdocs and pushes it to my <a href="/" class="hvr-wobble-skew">garden</a>.
 The main config files are in `/` and the content itself lives in the docs directory.[^4]

 Monitoring is done with [uptime robot](https://uptimerobot.com/).